zwiebert/tronferno-mcu/README.md

 ### Command Examples

 There is no network support for the ATMega.
 You can add an WLAN or Bluetooth adapter to the serial port.
-But it will not add NTP like the ESP8266 has.
+But it will not have NTP like the ESP8266 has.
 So the ATmega has to be told about the clock via CLI.

     config rtc=ISO_DATE_AND_TIME;    (looks like 2017-12-31T23:45:00)

-You should never use the "timer" command, if the time and time-zone is not set correctly.
-This would mess up the built-in real time clock of the shutter you address any timer command to:
+You should never use the "timer" command unless time and time-zone are set correctly, because *any* timer command will also update the built-in RTC of the receiver.
 ```
     timer daily=0700-;    (all shutters opens daily at seven o'clock ... also updates the built-in RTC)
 ```